Friedmann equations for deformed entropic gravity: Introduction

 Recently, it has been proposed by Verlinde \citep{verlinde2011} (see also \citep{verlinde2017}) that gravity may have a thermodynamics origin and it can be considered as an entropic force which is called the entropic gravity (further developments on the thermodynamical description of gravity can also be found in \citep{jacobson1995,Padmanabhan2010,carroll2016,jacobson2016}).
 Verlinde obtained the time-time components of Einstein's field equations by motivating from the Bekenstein-Hawking entropy-area relation for black holes \citep{bekenstein1973,hawking1974,hawking1975} and the holographic principles.
 The entropic gravity also provided a useful background to obtain generalized versions of gravity theory.
 Because if one uses the generalized forms of entropy, temperature or active gravitational mass functions instead of the standard ones, these idea may lead to generalize the gravitational field equations.
 From these ideas, many authors have extensively studied the extended gravity theories based on the entropic gravity proposal such as \citep{ho2010,sheykhi2012,hendi2012,wang2014,moradpour2015,dil2015,Dil2017,senay2018,Kibaroglu2018,Kibaroglu2019,scardigli2018}.

-Furthermore, by using Verlinde's approximation with the Unruh temperature and the equipartition law of energy, the standard Friedmann equations were first derived in \citep{cai2010} and various cosmological applications were studied in \citep{wei2010,sheykhi2010,sheykhi2011,sheykhi2018,Sefiedgar2017,tu2018}.
+In cosmological context, the standard Friedmann equations were first derived in \citep{cai2010} by the help of Verlinde's entropic gravity approximation and then various cosmological applications were studied in \citep{wei2010,sheykhi2010,sheykhi2011,sheykhi2018,Sefiedgar2017,tu2018}.
 Besides, in studies \citep{easson2010,easson2012}, the authors tried to explain the accelerating universe by adding extra entropic terms, instead of the cosmological constant, to the Friedmann equations.
 They also supposed that the horizon of the universe has an entropy and temperature.
 This model was named as the entropic cosmology and it has been studied extensively in \citep{cai2010C,cai2011,koivisto2011,Komatsu2013A,Komatsu2013}.

 It has been suggested that by Strominger \citep{Strominger1993} that quantum black holes obey deformed Bose or Fermi statistics instead of standard Bose or Fermi statistics.
 According to Strominger's suggestion, the quantum black holes can be assumed $q$-deformed bosons or fermions.
 Thermodynamics and statistical properties of such $q$-deformed bosons and fermions have been extensively studied by several authors in the literature \citep{Lavagno2000,Cai2007,Gavrilik2012,Algin2017,Mohammadzadeh2017}.
 Moreover, these $q$-deformed bosons and fermions have a variety of applications in many branches of physics.
 For instance, in the Ref. \citep{dil2015,Dil2017,senay2018,Kibaroglu2018}, one and two-parameters deformed Einstein equations were obtained by considering the quantum black holes as deformed bosons or fermions.